LGBTQ rights in Missouri: Lawson v. Kelly

 On June 24, 2014, the ACLU filed Lawson v.
 Kelly in Jackson County circuit court on behalf of two same-sex couples who had been denied marriage licenses in Jackson County.
 Missouri Attorney General Chris Koster had the case moved to federal district court, where U.S. District Court Judge Ortrie D. Smith ruled for the plaintiffs on November 7.
 He ordered Jackson County to issue marriage licenses to same-sex couples, but stayed his order pending appeal.
 Despite the stay, Jackson County began issuing marriage licenses to same-sex couples immediately following the decision.
 On November 21, the plaintiffs asked Judge Smith to lift his stay in light of State of Missouri v.
 Florida, noting that the state has no position on the request.
 Attorney General Koster filed notice of appeal in the Eighth Circuit Court of Appeals on December 5.

 Walsh & Nance v.
 Friendship Village of South County

 After a senior housing complex rejected a married lesbian couple, a housing discrimination lawsuit was filed in 2018 by the National Center for Lesbian Rights and the ACLU of Missouri.
 The lawsuit argued that this was a case of sex discrimination.
 A federal judge dismissed the case in 2019, claiming that the discrimination occurred not on the basis of sex but rather sexual orientation, and that the federal Fair Housing Act does not prohibit discrimination based on sexual orientation.
 The plaintiffs appealed to the 8th Circuit.
-The 8th Circuit has chosen to wait for the Supreme Court to issue related rulings that are expected in Spring 2020.
+The 8th Circuit has chosen to wait for the Supreme Court to issue related rulings that are expected in spring 2020.
 (Those expected rulings include Altitude Express, Inc. v.
 Zarda, Bostock v.
-Clayton County, Georgia, and R.G. & G.R.
+Clayton County, and R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission.)